cortexproject/cortex/docs/configuration/v1-guarantees.md

 - S3 Server Side Encryption (SSE) using KMS (including per-tenant KMS config overrides).
 - Azure blob storage.
 - Zone awareness based replication.
-- Shuffle sharding (both read and write path).
 - Ruler API (to PUT rules).
 - Alertmanager API
 - Memcached client DNS-based service discovery.
 - Delete series APIs.
 - In-memory (FIFO) and Redis cache.
 - gRPC Store.
-- Querier support for querying chunks and blocks store at the same time.
-- Tracking of active series and exporting them as metrics (`-ingester.active-series-metrics-enabled` and related flags)
-- Shuffle-sharding of queriers in the query-frontend (i.e. use of `-frontend.max-queriers-per-tenant` flag with non-zero value).
 - TLS configuration in gRPC and HTTP clients.
 - TLS configuration in Etcd client.
 - Blocksconvert tools